 Community Inclusion & Services

-Over the past 18 years at Disability Rights Washington, Andrea built and facilitated coalitions; developed and implemented disability-rights curriculum; managed media and communications; developed and managed grants; and promoted local and national policy change to advance the civil and human rights of people with disabilities.
+Over the past two decades at Disability Rights Washington, Andrea built and facilitated coalitions; developed and implemented disability-rights curriculum; managed media and communications; developed and managed grants; and promoted local and national policy to advance the civil and human rights of people with disabilities.
+She implemented a federal Office of Violence Against Women grant to better support long-term care residents who experienced sexual violence.
+Andrea was a Region 2 Ombuds for the Office of the Developmental Disability Ombuds.
+She directed a grant of national significance that built student-led advocacy, spurring legislation to include Disability History in public schools.
 She served as public policy chair for the State Special Education Coalition; was a member of the National Disability Right Network’s Community Education and Self-Advocacy Committee; chaired the Northshore School District’s Special Education Parent & Professional Advisory Council; was a trustee of the Board of Directors of the Arc of King County; and assisted with advocacy development for Manos Unidas, a school for students with disabilities in Cuzco, Peru.
-Andrea enjoys hiking, biking, skiing, kayaking, yoga and time with her two daughters.